CaptainPeelcard/SaveAndRaid-OBS-Overlays/README.md

   2. In the scene you want to add your widget to, click the + button and select "Browser Source"
      - Name your source
      - Put address the URL field.
      - Enter the width and height you want for the widget in the Browser Source Settings box.
 Do not use Transform Source to change the size.
-The widgte will size itself for you.
+The widget will size itself for you.
      - If you are adding the alert widget, be sure to check "Control Audio via OBS" to balance the noise level.
      - Click ok and place the widget where you want.